MRT3216/MRT3216-2018-PowerUp/README.md

 - **autonomousRangefinderDistance**: 0-100 cm
   - point at which robot stops due to rangefinder distance
 - **medianSmoothingReadings**: 1-21 in increments of 2
+  - readings that will be
+ - **medianSmoothingReadings**: 1-21 in increments of 2
-  - readings that will be used to smooth rangefinder distance
+  - readings that will be used to smooth rangefin used to smooth rangefinder distance
+- **medianSmoothingReadings**: 1-21 in increments of 2
+  - readings that will be used to smooth rangefin
+  - **medianSmoothingReadings**: 1-21 in increments of 2
+  - readings that will be used to smooth rangefin
+  - **medianSmoothingReadings**: 1-21 in increments of 2

-**Autonomous Paths/WayPoints**
+  - readings that will be used to smooth rangefin **Autonomous Paths/WayPoints**
 - **crossTheLine:** drive 11 feet forward
     - (0, 0, 0)